Surveying Data Collectors: Indepth Buying Guide

 - Storage.
 Adequate internal storage is crucial for storing project files, survey data, maps, and potentially even photos.
 Consider the scale of projects you typically handle to determine the necessary storage capacity.

 - Software compatibility.
 Ensure the data collector is compatible with your preferred surveying software, along with GNSS receivers and total stations you use.
-For instance, Trimble data collectors use Trimble Access field software, which integrates seamlessly with Trimble Business Centre.
+For instance, Trimble data collectors use Trimble Access field software, which integrates seamlessly with Trimble Business Centre for transferring data from the site to the office.

 - Durability.
 Data collectors need to withstand the harsh conditions of outdoor fieldwork.
 Look for rugged designs with dust, water, and impact resistance certifications (represented by IP ratings).
 Some may also meet the MIL-STD-810 military standard for durability.